China Town (2011 film)

 China Town is a 2011 Indian Malayalam-language action comedy film written and directed by the Rafi Mecartin duo and produced by Antony Perumbavoor under the company Aashirvad Cinemas.
-The film stars Mohanlal, Jayaram, Dileep and Suraj Venjaramoodu in lead roles, while Kavya Madhavan, Poonam Bajwa, Dipa Shah, Pradeep Rawat, Captain Raju, Shanavas and Shankar plays the pivotal roles.
-The film also features a sumotori, played by D'souza Libor.
+The film stars Mohanlal, Jayaram, Dileep and Suraj Venjaramoodu in the lead roles alongside of ensemble cast including Kavya Madhavan, Poonam Bajwa, Dipa Shah, Pradeep Rawat, Captain Raju, Shanavas and Shankar plays the supporting roles.
+The film also features a sumo wrestler played by D'souza Libor.
 Jagathy Sreekumar makes a cameo appearance.
 The film is loosely based on The Hangover.

 The plot follows Mathukutty, Zachariah, and Binoy from Kerala, who reached Chinatown in Goa to claim the ownership of their family's Casino but inadvertently there they get embroiled with local mafia and drug dealers led by Gowda, a criminal who killed their parents.
 The film was released on 14 April 2011 in India.
 Despite receiving mixed reviews from critics, the film was a blockbuster at the box office.

 Plot

 Four friends, Xavier, Wilson Gomez, Jayakrishnan and David bought a casino and were celebrating the profits with their families when a powerful politician, Gowda, who used to have a monopoly on the casinos in Goa, intrudes.
-Xavier held out against the don.
+Xavier held out against the Gowda.
 Although he, Jayakrishnan and David were killed, he managed to hold off the gang long enough for all of their wives to escape with the children.
 Gomez survives and settles in Goa with his daughter, Emily.

-Xavier's son, Mathukutty became a local don.
+Years later, Xavier's son Mathukutty became a local don.
 His brother had eloped with a girl from the medical college and he lives with Rosamma, whose father has raised both the brothers.
-He was attending a retreat to get rid of his thuggish ways.
+He was attending a retreat in rehabilitation to get rid of his thugish and alcoholic life.
 David's son Zachariah became a money-minded man.
 Jayakrishnan's son Binoy became a lovesick youth, who was the victim of six love failures.
-Gomez sends each of them a letter stating that he had bought a Casino and wanted to share the profit between the sons of his friends.
+Gomez sends each of them a letter stating that he had bought a casino and wanted to share the profit between the sons of his friends.

 The three meet Gowda, who is now a minister in Goa, who places them in prison under a false drug case.
 They get out by selling their casino.
-They meet again on several occasions and finally Gowda is arrested.
+They decide to avenge their family's death and finally Gowda gets arrested.